Skip to main content

 Lessons from Production

-Start with stdio, graduate to SSE.
+Start with stdio, add Streamable HTTP deliberately.
 The stdio transport is simpler to develop and debug.
-Build your server with stdio first, get the tools right, then add SSE if you need multi-client support.
+Build your server with stdio first, get the tools right, then add Streamable HTTP when you need remote or multi-client access.
+Streaming over SSE remains an option inside that transport; the old standalone HTTP+SSE transport is only for backward compatibility.

 Version your tool schemas.
 When you change a tool’s parameters, older clients may send requests with the old shape.
 Handle missing fields gracefully rather than crashing.